 Heels of Glory is an original musical with an action adventure plot and tunes that would have graced a vintage Bond movie — if they’d ever got 007 in drag.

 “Cannot be beaten and should be on everyone’s calendar to

 experience as soon as possible.”
 “A crowd pleasing and highly entertaining show...you are in for a fabulous evening.”—Terry Eastham, London Theatre 1

-Arch villainess Allura Supreme, pictured left, (Sarah-Louise Young) is about to execute an evil plan to annihilate every drag queen in the world.
+Arch villainess Allura Supreme (Sarah-Louise Young, left) is about to execute an evil plan to annihilate every drag queen in the world.

-Honey, a young drag queen, and Jay, her tomboy best friend, are all that stand in Allura's way.
+Honey, a young drag queen, and Jay, her Bond-loving tomboy best friend (Matthew Floyd Jones and Susan Harrison, right) are all that stand in Allura's way.